MaxLeap/Docs/en/iOS/Guide/CloudData.md

 }];
 ```

-By default, all connections have a timeout of 10 seconds, so the synchronous methods will not hang indefinitely.
+By default, all connections have a timeout of 10 seconds.

 For a list of all possible `NSError` types, see the Error Codes section of the [API][ios api reference].